Erio-Harrison/AndroidApp-CoursePlusPlus/items/report.md

       * It encapsulates nitty gritty details of each comment finding logic per token type.
       * It gives us a modularity to add/remove/update any of the logics without touching anything on CommentFinder.
 This minimises the area of change and the associated risk to a bug.

+5. *Strategy Pattern (leaning towards Inversion of Control)*
+   * *Objective: used for injecting class dependencies from outside.*
+   * *Code Locations: defined in [IoCContainer](https://gitlab.cecs.anu.edu.au/u7582380/ga-23s2/-/blob/main/src/app/src/main/java/com/example/couseplusplus/IoCContainer.java); processed using each Activity classes defined at `view` package.
+   * *Reasons:*
+      * It encapsulates how to instantiate a dependency object.
+      * It allows us to modify a behaviour of our app by only changing the object to inject.

 <hr>